Alfresco/docs-alfresco/enterprise-viewer/latest/admin/performance.md

 - The browser makes a request to OpenContent for binary content, properties, associated annotation information.
 - If the binary content is cached (keyed on object id and modify date), return cached binary content.
 - If the binary content is not cached, fetch using ECM API.
-- Once user has loaded OpenAnnotate, individual pages are viewed in the browser as PNGs.
+- Once user has loaded Alfresco Enterprise Viewer, individual pages are viewed in the browser as PNGs.
 These PNGs are transformed on demand as the user scrolls through the document pages.
 The application requests individual page transformations at the following times:
   - Viewing current page
   - Precaching nearby pages (within a preconfigured range)
   - Progressively scaled different resolution images for gracefully degraded view experience